raphlinus/raphlinus.github.io/_posts/2020-10-24-text-layout.md

 Because of these tricky normalization and presentation issues, the most robust way to determine whether a font can render a string is to try it.
 This is how LibreOffice has worked for a while, and in 2015 [Chromium followed](https://lists.freedesktop.org/archives/harfbuzz/2015-October/005168.html).
 See also [Eliminating Simple Text](https://www.chromium.org/teams/layout-team/eliminating-simple-text) for more background on the Chromium text layout changes.

 *Another* whole class of complexity is emoji.
 A lot of emoji can be rendered with either [text or emoji presentation], and there are no hard and fast rules to pick one or the other.
 Generally the text presentation is in a symbol font, and the emoji presentation is in a separate color font.
 A particularly tough example is the smiling emoji, which began its encoding life as 0x01 in [Code page 437], the standard 8-bit character encoding of the original IBM PC, and is now U+263A in Unicode.
 However, the suggested default presentation is text, which won't do in a world which expects color.
 Apple on iOS unilaterally chose an emoji presentation, so many text stacks follow Apple's lead.
-(Incidentally, the most robust way to encode such emoji is to append a [variation selector] to pin down the presentation).
+(Incidentally, the most robust way to encode such emoji is to append a [variation selector] to pin down the presentation.)

 Another source of complexity when trying to write a cross-platform text layout engine is querying the system fonts.
 See [Font fallback deep dive] for more information about that.